CerberusLatrans/4730-project-2-3-4/README.md

 Our leader implementation keeps track of which followers have timed out (not sent back an ack within a timeframe) in response to an AppendEntriesRPC.
 After each timeout, the leader will try to resend the RPC.
 If after 3 timeouts the follower has not acked, the leader will assume that the follower has sent back a fail.
 This way, the leader is more resilient to dropped packets and can commit entries more robustly.

+The solution also includes the feature that when a new leader is elected and commits an entry of its term, it also commits every pending (uncommitted) entry before it.

 an overview of how you tested your code:

 We ran it on all of the configurations